-BharatPe eyes to be EBIDTA positive by 2023, appoints Nalin Negi as CFO
+BharatPe eyes to be EBITDA positive by 2023, appoints Nalin Negi as CFO

 Elaborating on his role, the company also stated, "In line with his extensive experience in banking and cards industry, Negi will be working closely with the Senior Management team at BharatPe and help catapult growth across business lines."
 This is the second leadership announcement for BharatPe this year.
 In April 2022, the company had announced the appointment of Smriti Handa as the Chief Human Resources Officer.

-As a banking professional, Negi has over over 25 years of experience in baking and other financial services across renowned brands like GE Capital and SBI Card.
+As a banking professional, Negi has over 25 years of experience in banking and other financial services across renowned brands like GE Capital and SBI Card.
 In his last stint, Nalin was the CFO of SBI Card for over 10 years where he spearheaded a number of key strategic initiatives for the company including leading SBI Card’s IPO in March 2020, thereby, making it the first pure-play credit card company to list on the stock exchanges in India, BharatPe noted.

 Previously, he was associated with American Express (India) Private Limited, EXL Service (India) Private Limited, Nestle India Limited, and ITC Limited.